mahgouba/quotation/replit.md

   * Switched to reliable text-based PDF generation instead of HTML-to-PDF approach
   * Added sample vehicle specifications and company data when fields are empty
   * Enhanced toast notifications with clearer success/error messages for PDF operations
+- July 07, 2025.
+PDF Clarity and Size Optimization:
+  * Fixed font sizes throughout PDF to be readable and properly proportioned for A4 format
+  * Reduced header section from 200mm to 60mm for better content space utilization
+  * Optimized company logo size from oversized (600x408) to readable (40x30mm)
+  * Adjusted all text sizes: header (24pt), company name (18pt), content (10-14pt)
+  * Improved customer and vehicle data sections with 5mm line spacing instead of 8mm
+  * Enhanced specifications section with proper 4mm line spacing and 8 lines display
+  * Optimized pricing table with readable 10pt font and 4-5mm row spacing
+  * Reduced signature section height and stamp size for proportional display
+  * Fixed footer height to 15mm with 9pt font for clear contact information
+  * All elements now properly fit A4 page dimensions with clear, readable text
 ```

 ## User Preferences